maquinolopez/Biscuit/README.md

 ## Issues

-Please submit bugs and feature requests via GitHub issues or by emails the [author](aquino@cimat.mx).
+Please submit bugs and feature requests via GitHub issues or by emailing the [author](aquino@cimat.mx).

 ## License